Interpolation can hurt robust generalization even when there is no noise: Related work

 \section{Related work}

-\paragraph{Understanding robust overfitting} The current literature attempting to explain robust overfitting~\cite{Rice20} primarily focuses on the effect of noise and the smoothness of decision boundaries learned by neural networks trained to convergence~\cite{Dong21,Sanyal21,Wu21}.
-A slightly different line of work~\cite{Sagawa20a} shows that regularization is needed in order for overparameterized models to achieve good classification accuracy on all subpopulations.
+\neuripsvspace{-0.2cm} \paragraph{Understanding robust overfitting} The current literature attempting to explain robust overfitting~\cite{Rice20} primarily focuses on the effect of noise and on the smoothness of decision boundaries learned by neural networks trained to convergence~\cite{Dong21,Sanyal21,Wu21}.
+A slightly different line of work~\cite{Sagawa20a} shows that overparameterized models require regularization in order to achieve good classification accuracy on all subpopulations.
 However, a theoretical understanding of the role of regularization is still missing.

-\paragraph{Theory for adversarial robustness of linear models} Recent works~\cite{Javanmard20a,Javanmard20b} provide a precise description of the robust risks for logistic and linear regression when trained with adversarial attacks based on the Convex Gaussian Minimax Theorem~\cite{Gordon88,Thrampoulidis15}.
+\neuripsvspace{-0.2cm} \paragraph{Theory for adversarial robustness of linear models} Recent works~\cite{Javanmard20a,Javanmard20b} provide a precise description of the robust risks for logistic and linear regression when trained with adversarial attacks based on the Convex Gaussian Minimax Theorem~\cite{Gordon88,Thrampoulidis15}.
 The analysis focuses on inconsistent attacks for both training and evaluation.
 For linear regression, the authors observe that adversarial training with $\ell_2$-perturbations mitigates the peak in the double descent curve around $d = n$ and hence acts similarly to ridge regularization as explicitly studied in~\cite{Hastie19}.
 Several other works focus on the role of gradient descent in robust logistic regression.
-In particular, \cite{Zou21}~proves that early stopping yields robust adversarially trained linear classifiers even in the presence of noise.
+In particular, \cite{Zou21}~proves that early stopping yields robust adversarially-trained linear classifiers even in the presence of noise.
 Furthermore, the results of~\cite{Li2020} show that gradient descent on robustly separable data converges to the robust max-$\ell_2$-margin estimator~\eqref{eq:maxmarginAE}.